 Bottled water is available for purchase and tap water is very safe to drink.

 A work permit is required if you are not a Grenadian national.
-More information and issuing of work permits are carried out at the Ministry of Labour located in our capital city St. George's at the Ministerial Complex in Botanical Gardens.
+More information and issuing of work permits are carried out by the Ministry of Labour located in our capital city St. George's at the Ministerial Complex in Botanical Gardens.
 For full instructions on the completion of work permit applications and procedures, visit the Government of Grenada website www.gov.gd.